Malaysia Agreement

-The Malaysia Agreement or the Agreement relating to Malaysia between United Kingdom of Great Britain and Northern Ireland, Federation of Malaya, North Borneo, Sarawak and Singapore (MA63) was the agreement which combined North Borneo, Sarawak, and Singapore with the existing states of the Federation of Malaya, the resulting union being named Malaysia.
-Singapore was later expelled from Malaysia, becoming an independent state on 9 August 1965.
+The Malaysia Agreement, formally known as the Agreement relating to Malaysia between United Kingdom of Great Britain and Northern Ireland, Federation of Malaya, North Borneo, Sarawak and Singapore (MA63), is a founding document which provided for the union of North Borneo (Sabah), Sarawak and Singapore with the existing states of Malaya.
+This new political entity was to be known as Malaysia.